seanmiddleditch/Simplecs/README.md

 The intended use cases are small demos, toys, and examples.

-This library uses a naive approach based on sparse sets to implement O(1) component lookup and very cache-friendly iteration of component structures.
+This library uses a naive approach based on sparse sets to implement O(1) component lookup and _sometimes_ cache-friendly iteration of component structures.
 The cost is a some more memory lookup overhead than would be purely desired.
 Further, iterating sets of components requires many of these lookup operations, as compared to iterating a single component which is very cache-friendly in this architecture.